ashes999/terrace/README.md

 **Our vision:** write Ruby code and run your game on desktop, mobile, and in-browser.
 We do this by providing a "standard" Ruby interface, and generating equivalent code for various platforms through various back-ends (like `webruby` for web support).

-Our current methodology is to **use high-velocity stacks instead of a common code-base.** This means we use CraftyJS (web), Gosu (desktop), and libGDX (android) even though we could use `mruby` with SDL everywhere.
+Our current methodology is to **use high-velocity stacks instead of a common code-base.** This means we use CraftyJS (web) and libGDX (desktop/android) even though we could use `mruby` with SDL everywhere.

 # Getting Started